Michael von Faulhaber: Negotiating the concordat

 In 1933 Faulhaber implicitly criticized the violent character of the new Nazi leadership by declaring: "A state based on right, which strives from the first for a peaceful solution, must win the victory over a state based on might, which seeks to gain right with bloody weapons".
 The speech was widely considered an act of opposition against Hitler's rule.

 In his Advent 1933 sermon, Faulhaber preached: "Let us not forget that we were saved not by German blood but by the blood of Christ!" in response to Nazi racism.
 The SS interpreted the sermon as an intervention in favour of the Jews.

 In 1934 an unknown person fired two shots at the cardinal's study.
 In 1935 some Nazis called for the killing of Faulhaber during a public meeting.
 In 1949 the council of the Landesverband der Israelitischen Kultusgemeinde in Bayern (Regional Union of Israelitic [Jewish] Communities in Bavaria) thanked Faulhaber with the following words:

 As representatives of the Bavarian Jewish synagogues, we will never forget how you, honourable Mister Cardinal, in the years after 1933, with unseen courage, have defended the ethics of the Old Testament from your pulpits, and how you saved thousands of Jewish persons from terror and lethal violence.

 Catholic historians and publicists have sought to stress Faulhaber's actions as a committed anti-Nazi and regime critic.
 However, certain other critics have alleged his collusion.
 In 2017 the liberal secularist free thought association Bund für Geistesfreiheit of Munich, in an open letter demanding the renaming of the Kardinal-Faulhaber-Strasse, called it unbearable that von Faulhaber should still be honoured with a street name.
 According to the association, in a September 1933 diary entry Faulhaber had written that he hoped Hitler would succeed in doing what Bismarck had failed to do and "eradicate the evil of the parliamentary democratic system".
 The freethinkers' open letter cited Faulhaber's "hatred of Kurt Eisner" of the Independent Social Democratic Party while alleging Faulhaber's in 1936 extended to the Nazi regime a "right" to "take action against the excesses of Judaism in his area", his proclamation in 1936 of "the unanimous commitment of the German bishops to the Fuehrer and his world historical work" and his 1938 call for Catholics "to make a vow of allegiance to the Fuehrer in this hour of world history".

 Views on Communism

-Cardinal Faulhaber had preached against communism in 1919, 1930 and from 1935 until about late 1941, but was silent on the topic from late 1942 until 1945; after the end of the war, he continued his public attacks against Bolshevism; the ideology which ruled over the Soviet Union and which Vladimir Lenin and Joseph Stalin was attempting to spread to all of Europe through the Communist International.
+Cardinal Faulhaber had preached against communism in 1919, 1930 and from 1935 until about late 1941, but was silent on the topic from late 1942 until 1945; after the end of the war, he continued his public denouncement against Bolshevism; the ideology which ruled over the Soviet Union and which Vladimir Lenin and Joseph Stalin was attempting to spread to all of Europe through the Communist International.